-COVID-19 Pandemic Unemployment Payment is a new social welfare payment of €350 a week for employees and self-employed people who have lost all their employment due to the COVID-19 (coronavirus) pandemic.
+The COVID-19 Pandemic Unemployment Payment (PUP) is a social welfare payment for employees and self-employed people who have lost all their employment due to the COVID-19 public health emergency.

 You can find out more about COVID-19 and social welfare payments.

-To qualify for the new COVID-19 Pandemic Unemployment Payment, you must:
+To qualify for PUP, you must: